amethyst-studio/cdn-share/README.md

 If you are ever having any trouble, I would greatly recommend visiting the Wiki or opening a discussion to ask us questions directly.
 Issues will be converted to discussions if they do not follow the pre-determined issue templates.

-## API Documentation

-You can find our API Auto-Generated Documentation available at our [GitHub Pages](https://amethyst-studio.github.io/sc-cdn-server/index.html).

 ## Contributing

 Pull requests are always welcome for all of our projects.